Genez-io/deployapps-landing-page/content/posts/how-to-schedule-tasks-with-genezio.md

 ## Test your Scheduler

-With genezio you can test your scheduler locally by running a genezio local server with the following command:
+With DeployApps you can test your scheduler locally by running a DeployApps local server with the following command:

 ```bash
 genezio local
 ```

-The task will run every minute and will print the output in the console of your local genezio web server.
+The task will run every minute and will print the output in the console of your local DeployApps web server.

 ## Deploy your Scheduler